 Somber music welcomes the viewers into the darkened gallery.

-Inside, paintings hang on the black walls, lit by a light that seems to appear out of nowhere.
+Inside, paintings hang on the black walls, lit by hidden light fixtures.

 It’s hard to stay indifferent to all of that: these paintings are not easy to digest and hard to look at, while on the other hand, there is something so captivating about them that it’s hard to look away.

 To this day, I’m not sure what I think of them.
-What I’m certain of, is that despite the sense of terror and sadness that the images on the canvas tend to convey, these, by all means, are beautiful masterpieces in terms of execution, complexity, and technique.
+What I am certain of is that despite the sense of terror and sadness that the images on the canvas tend to convey, these, by all means, are beautiful masterpieces in terms of execution, complexity, and technique.

 Beksinski is undoubtedly one of those artists that make those who encounter his paintings wonder what the hell was he thinking when he decided to let these images take shape on a canvas.
 But in vain.